breadweb/extralife-helper/README.md

 * Counts down the days until Extra Life if there are three or more days left.
 * Counts down the hours until Extra Life if there are less than four days left.
 * Counts the total hours played if the start time has passed.
-* Shows total amount raised and updates in real-time.
+* Continually displays the total amount raised as it changes.
 * Shows new donation alerts as they arrive in real-time.
+* Donation messages are read with text-to-speech during donation alerts.
-* Allows specifying custom sound effects for the donation alert.
+* Custom sound effects can be specified for the donation alert.
 * Provides a hook to run custom JavaScript when a new donation arrives.
 * Occasionally shows the Extra Life and Children's Miracle Network Hospital logos.
 * Works in "participant" mode or "team" mode.
 * Supports four color themes and three border styles.
 * Works in XSplit, OBS Studio, and in any modern browser.
-* Runs locally without dependency on any remote service besides the Extra Life website.
+* Runs locally without dependency on any remote service besides the Extra Life API.
 * Core functionality and appearance can be modified with little JavaScript exprience.

 <br>